astronomy-commons/sparkmanager/docs/index.md

 ### 4. The spark UI link is generated.

 Once the user clicks on the "UI" button the user is taken to the spark web UI interface

+## How it works

+Please visit:

+## Installation

+Please visit

+## Future work

+1. Make the extension for Jupyter Lab
+2. Integrate real time logs from the Kernel
+3. Add tooltips for buttons